redruin1/factorio-draftsman/docs/source/quickstart.rst

 :py:class:`.Container` is a type of ``Entity``, used for holding items and typically includes all the regular chests.
 The first positional argument to any entity is always it's name.
-It's name has to match the name of a valid Factorio name (`under the current environment <TODO>`_), otherwise it will raise an :py:class:`.UnknownEntityWarning`.
+It's name has to match the name of a valid Factorio name (`under the current environment <environment.rst>`_), otherwise it will raise an :py:class:`.UnknownEntityWarning`.
-If Draftsman cannot recognize your entity, you can still create, import, modify, and export it; but Draftsman will be unable to provide useful metadata about it, and it will be validate it entirely.
+If Draftsman cannot recognize your entity, you can still create, import, modify, and export it; but Draftsman will be unable to provide useful metadata about it, or validate it entirely.
 You can query exactly what the valid names for containers are by checking :py:data:`draftsman.data.entities.containers`:

 .. doctest::